 The leafy suburb of Worsley is on the edge of Salford, sandwiched between the industrial layers of Swinton, Walkden, Eccles and Boothstown.
 An affluent and picturesque little village, Worsley is known for its scenic walks along the historic Bridgewater Canal and magpie style houses.

 You could be forgiven for comparing pretty green Worsley with Cheshire.
-A long line of famous Cheshire families, including the Masseys of Tatton, the Breretons of Malpas and the Egertons, held the Worsley lands until the end of the Middle Ages.
+A long line of famous Cheshire families, including the Masseys of Tatton, the Breretons of Malpas and the Egertons, held the Worsley lands for centuries.

-Worsley became home to mills and tradesmen using the 50-mile network of underground canals and was redesigned by the Victorians in the 19th century.
-They cannily replaced a workyard with a pretty green space and built huge black and white mock-Tudor properties.
+Worsley became home to mills and tradespeople using the 50-mile network of underground canals and was redesigned by the Victorians in the 19th century.
+They cannily replaced a work yard with a pretty green space and built huge black and white mock-Tudor properties.

 Since then, Worsley has evolved from being an important place in the origins of the Industrial Revolution to a gentrified suburban village in demand by celebrities and professionals looking for a slice of rural living near the city centre.

 Probably the area’s only drawback is transport.
-On a clear run in the car you’re only 20 minutes away from Manchester city centre and the M60 motorway intersects the village.
-However, at peak times traffic is gridlocked each and every day.
-You can jump on the number 33 bus to town but it goes around the houses.
-There’s no tram link and the nearest train station is Walkden.
-And just to add insult to injury, there’s a disused railway towards Eccles.
+On a clear run in the car, you’re only 20 minutes away from Manchester city centre, and the M60 motorway intersects the village.
+However, at peak times, traffic is gridlocked every day.
+You can jump on the number 33 bus to town, but it goes around the houses.
+There’s no tram link, and the nearest train station is Walkden.
+And to add insult to injury, there’s a disused railway towards Eccles.
 On the plus side, Manchester Airport is less than 30 minutes away.

 Most pubs in Worsley are dog friendly, making pit stops on a canalside walk with your four-legged friends a refreshing breeze.

-There’s plenty of free parking space at The Barton Arms, a gastro pub majoring in a set price buffet.
-The family food offering doesn’t mean the bar area isn’t filled with guests supping on Black Sheep bitter and ladies who lunch and pre-drink before heading in to town.
+There’s plenty of free parking space at The Barton Arms, a gastropub majoring in a set price buffet.
+However, the family food offering doesn’t mean the bar area isn’t filled with guests sipping on Black Sheep bitter and ladies who lunch and pre-drink before heading into town.
 There’s bottles of fizz from £10 on Fridays and Saturdays and a ‘smartphone quiz’ on Sundays.

-Tung Fong is a popular Chinese restaurant which occupies a Grade 2 listed black and white building next to the Worsley Delph, where coal carrying barges emerged from the Duke of Bridgewater’s mines, and opposite Worsley Court House.
+Tung Fong is a popular Chinese restaurant that occupies a Grade 2 listed black and white building next to the Worsley Delph, where coal-carrying barges emerged from the Duke of Bridgewater’s mines, and opposite Worsley Court House.
 Founded by Hong Kong chef Tony Ng in the late 80s, it serves authentic Asian cooking on round tables with centre rotating plates.

-Worsley Old Hall is a Grade II listed country house pub with huge surrounding gardens which was once home of the Dukes of Bridgewater.
-A huge curved bar adorns the heart of the building, with lots of nooks and crannies, open fires for the cosy winter months and it’s super dog friendly – just not in the event spaces.
+Worsley Old Hall is a Grade II listed country house pub with huge surrounding gardens, which was once home to the Dukes of Bridgewater.
+A huge curved bar adorns the heart of the building, with lots of nooks and crannies, open fires for the cosy winter months, and it’s super dog friendly – just not in the event spaces.